inapptics/inapptics.github.io/_samples/samples.md

   Special tabbed code viewer.

-  If you want to group differnet code pieces, make sure:
+  If you want to group different code pieces, make sure:
   1. There is nothing between them
   2. Ths first block has the class `.code-group-start`, apart from `title`
-  3. Subsequent blocks must have the class `code-group` and `title`.
+  3. Subsequent blocks must have the class `code-group` and `title`

   ``` swift
   import Inapptics